alanshaw/ipfs-browser-sandbox/README.md

 ## Install

+### Prebuilt packages

+Check out the [releases page](https://github.com/alanshaw/ipfs-browser-sandbox/releases) for prebuilt packages.

+### From Source

-There are currently no binaries available for download.
-You must build the project from source.
-Good news though, it's easy!
+If there's no prebuilt package for your system, you can always build from source.
+Good news, it's easy!

 ```console
 git clone https://github.com/alanshaw/ipfs-browser-sandbox.git